4passwords/4P-TSS-Export-Toolbox/README.md

 TODO improvements:

-- TODO-Improvement: Create Authentication wrapper to use Windows Authentication and other authentication options
 - TODO-Improvement: Export All templates to a file or console
 - TODO-Improvement: Export also Restricted Secrets, like require comment or checkin/checkout (so they are exported and the secret will be created)
-- TODO-Improvement: Enemurate the Foldername as is done with the Template name (in combination of suppling a path or previous)
+- TODO-Improvement: Enemurate the Foldername as is done with the Template name (the idea is to supply a Full pathname)

 To use the script, you need to change the preferences inside the script that are in the top